-CANCELLED IN 2018.
-Race is one that is recognized not sanctioned by OMCKRA.
+Race is is recognized though not sanctioned by OMCKRA.
 With 7 km, 12 km and 15 km courses, the Sydenham River Canoe Race in southwestern Ontario has something for every level of paddler. . ... read more

 The race is on the north branch of the canal that surrounds the well-known Holland Marsh and on the scenic Fraser Creek.
 It is well suited to new paddlers and has been the selection race for paddlers attending the ICF Marathon Worlds for the last eight years ... read more

 June 1 2019

 Established in 1969 it is the longest running race in Ontario.
 For the first few kilometers on the Nonquon there are many tight bends to practice your rudder turns.
 There are also some dead-end channels along the river section — when in doubt keep right! ... read more

 North Canoes are 26 feet long and crewed by either six or eight paddlers.
 They are replicas of canoes used by the North West Company, transporting furs from the interior to rendezvous points such as Fort William. ... read more

 Enjoy head-to-head, high intensity short course racing in which pairs of teams face off against each other in a double-elimination format.
 Each team races at least twice per event.
 First round pairs are randomly drawn.
 Race One is for seeding.
 Race Two starts the elimination.
 Teams keep progressing to the next round as long as they keep winning.
 The last winning team is the winner.
 Canoe classes are a “ONE DESIGN” event, meaning all teams will paddle a standardized watercraft provided by race management.
 Participate in as many events as you are eligible. read more....